Can Gen Z Save The Gap Using TikTok?

 Once a favorite of ‘90s supermodels and suburban dads, the American retailer has a brand new fanbase.

 Gap, the ubiquitous San Francisco-based clothing retailer that’s been around since 1969, is on the brink.
-In October, seven months into lockdown, as shifts in consumer spending due to the pandemic shuttered beloved brands like Need Supply and Sies Marjan and bankrupted retail kingpins like J.Crew and Neiman Marcus, Gap announced that it would be closing 350 Gap and Banana Republic stores in North America by the end of 2023, by which point, an estimated 870 stores will remain, compared to 1,216 in 2019, according to Insider.
+In October, seven months into lockdown, as shifts in consumer spending due to the pandemic shuttered long-standing stores like Topshop and Debenhams, Gap announced that it would be closing 350 Gap and Banana Republic shops in North America by the end of 2023.
+This month, news followed that the brand would also be closing all of its stores across the UK and Ireland.
 Sad times for the retailer that once united your favourite ‘90s supermodels, suburban dads, and tweens on a budget.

 Advertisement